ethereum/EIPs/EIPS/eip-x.md

 MUST support ERC-20 `approve` / `transferFrom` on `asset` as a deposit Request flow.

-MUST revert if all of assets cannot be deposited (due to deposit limit being reached, slippage, the user not approving enough underlying tokens to the Vault contract, etc).
+MUST revert if all of `assets` cannot be requested for `deposit`/`mint` (due to deposit limit being reached, slippage, the user not approving enough underlying tokens to the Vault contract, etc).

 Note that most implementations will require pre-approval of the Vault with the Vault's underlying `asset` token.